2sic/2sxc/ToSIC_SexyContent/Docs-Generator/how-to/razor/edit.toolbar.md

 ---
-uid: HowTo.Razor.EditToolbar
+uid: HowTo.Razor.Edit.Toolbar
 ---

-# @Edit.Toolbar(...)
-Method in Razor / .net
+# @Edit.TagToolbar and @Edit.Toolbar Methods in Razor / .net
 2sxc has a cool in-page toolbar system - here you'll find a [conceptual overview around the toolbar](xref:Concepts.EditToolbar).
 These toolbars are usually hover-buttons like this:

 ![hover inline toolbar example](/assets/concepts/inpage-toolbar/example-hover-toolbar.png)